Inside the Hologram: Reconstructing the bulk observer's experience: Inside a quantum system

 Gauge/gravity duality \cite{Maldacena:1997re} has offered a wealth of insights on the microscopic description of black holes, as observed from an asymptotic frame.
 These include their entropy, fast scrambling dynamics \cite{Sekino:2008he, Shenker:2013pqa} and unitarity of the Hawking evaporation process \cite{Penington:2019npb, Almheiri:2019psf}.
 In contrast, the infalling observer's experience remains mysterious, owing to the lack of holographic reconstruction techniques that penetrate bulk horizons.
 The difficulty in posing, even in principle, operationally meaningful questions such as the amount of time or energy measured by observers behind horizons highlights a gap in our understanding of AdS/CFT: The absence of a CFT framework for describing physics in an \emph{internal reference frame}.

-To catalyze progress in this direction, we pursue an observer-centric approach to bulk reconstruction.\footnote{Related attempts to describe physics from an internal observer's point of view include \cite{Anninos:2011af, vanBreukelen:2017dul}} Even for observers that do not fall into black holes, no general method for determining how their experience is encoded in the CFT is known, particularly without having to solve the bulk theory directly.
+To catalyze progress in this direction, we pursue an observer-centric approach to bulk reconstruction.\footnote{Related attempts to describe physics from an internal observer's point of view include \cite{Anninos:2011af, vanBreukelen:2017dul}, as well as the series of works \cite{Yoshida:2018ybz, Yoshida:2019qqw, Yoshida:2019kyp, Yoshida:2020wpd} which includes a few interpretational claims that deviate somewhat from the proposal presented in this paper.} Even for observers that do not fall into black holes, no general method for determining how their experience is encoded in the CFT is known, particularly without having to solve the bulk theory directly.
 This is closely related to the fact that CFT operators are attuned to an external description of the quantum system, while the observer is associated to an internal frame of reference.

 Any observer made out of bulk matter is simply a suitable subsystem of the dual Conformal Field Theory\footnote{Our construction does not rely on conformal symmetry.
 This generality is crucial for it to apply in non-vacuum states with semi-classical bulk duals}.
 In our work, this observer will be a black hole entangled with an external reference; the subsystem available for their experiments consists of operators within the black hole ``atmosphere'' (Section \ref{sec:observers}).
 The entangled reference provides an external way to describe the frame associated to the observer.
 The virtue of such a probe black hole is in providing a particularly simple model of a subsystem, related by a unitary transformation to the thermofield double state \cite{Maldacena:2001kr}.